 - Innovative Teaching Award (co-recipient), Kelley School of Business, 2015

 - Haugh, T. Power Distributions in Compliance.
 In Melissa Rorie & Benjamin van Rooij (Eds.)
 Measuring Compliance: How to Assess Legal and Regulatory Conformity in Business Organizations.
-Oxford, UK: Oxford University Press (in press 2020).
+Oxford, UK: Oxford University Press (in press 2021).

 - Haugh, T. Understanding and Managing Behavioral Ethics Risk.
 In Virginia Suveiu (Ed.)
 Handbook of Risk Management and the Law.
 Abington, UK: Routledge Press (in press 2021).